Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 17</b>: Added the 'WorldDisplayColorSet' node to the board connected to the 'WorldSphereGet' node.</figcaption>
 </figure>

-18. Now, for executing all the workflow and save the resulting stage with all the attributes properly set is necessary to connect some trigger (**TODO**: Add link to triggers documentation) plugs.
+18. Now, for executing all the workflow and save the resulting stage with all the attributes properly set is necessary to connect some [trigger](../../../reference/nodes.md#node-interface) plugs.
 Connect the **out-trigger** output plugs from nodes `HelloPropertyNamesGet`, `WorldPropertyNamesGet`, `RadiusValueSet` and `ExtentValueSet` to the **in-trigger** input plug of the `WorldDisplayColorSet` node.
 Doing this, the `WorldDisplayColorSet` node will be executed once the other nodes are done.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_18_t02.gif" alt="Added the trigger connections to 'WorldDisplayColorSet' node.">